Evaluating the Effectiveness of Personalized Medicine with Software: Data Examples

 \bneqn f(X, A) = \beta_0 + \beta_1 X + A (\gamma_0 + \gamma_1 X), \eneqn

-which is different from the true response model due to misspecification (Equation~\ref{eq:response_model_decomposition}).
-This is a more realistic scenario; even with infinite data, the best treatment allocation procedure cannot be found.
+which is different from the true response model due to (a) the misspecification of $X$ (linear instead of cubic) and (b) the absence of covariate $U$ (see Equation~\ref{eq:response_model_decomposition}).
+This is the more realistic scenario; even with infinite data, $d^*$ cannot be located because of both ignorance of the true model form and unmeasured subject characteristics.

 To simulate, we set the $X$'s, $U$'s and $\errorrv$'s to be standard normal variables and then set $\beta_0 = 1, ~ \beta_1 = -1, ~ \beta_2 = 0.5, ~ \gamma_0 = 0, ~\gamma_1 = 1$ and $\gamma_2 = -3$.
-The $X_i$'s and the $U_i$'s are deliberately made independent of one another so that the observed covariates cannot compensate for the unobserved covariates.
-The independence makes any comparison between the improvement under $d^*$ and $d$ more stark.
-To find the improvement when the true model $d^*$ is used to allocate (Equation~\ref{eq:complicated_sim_model}), we simulate to find $\muIo^* \approx 1.65$ and analogously, the improvement if the approximation model $d$ is used to allocate (Equation~\ref{eq:complicated_sim_model_approx}) is found to be $\muIo \approx 0.79$.
-Further simulation shows that not observing $U$ is responsible for 85\% of this theoretical drop and employing the linear $X$ in place of the non-linear $X^3$ is responsible for the remaining 15\%.
-Since $\gamma_0 = 0$, there is no ATE and thus these simulated improvements apply to both the cases where $d_0$ is \textbf{random} and $d_0$ is \textbf{best} (Table~\ref{tab:d_0_procedures}).
+The $X_i$'s and the $U_i$'s are deliberately made independent of one another so that the observed covariates cannot compensate for the unobserved covariates, making the comparison between the improvement under $d^*$ and $d$ more stark.
+To find the improvement when the true model's $d^*$ is used to allocate, we simulate under Equation~\ref{eq:complicated_sim_model} and obtain $\muIo^* \approx 1.65$ and analogously, to find the improvement under approximation model's $d$, we simulate under Equation~\ref{eq:complicated_sim_model_approx} and obtain $\muIo \approx 0.79$.
+Further simulation shows that not observing $U$ is responsible for 85\% of this observed drop in performance and employing the linear $X$ in place of the non-linear $X^3$ is responsible for the remaining 15\%.
+Since $\gamma_0 = 0$ and the seen and unseen covariates are mean-centered, there is no PATE and thus these simulated improvements apply to both the cases where $d_0$ is \textbf{random} and $d_0$ is \textbf{best}.

-Figure~\ref{fig:complicated_sim_results} demonstrates results for $n = \braces{100, 200, 500, 1000}$ analogous to Figure~\ref{fig:simple_sim_results}.
+Fig~\ref{fig:complicated_sim_results} demonstrates results for $n = \braces{100, 200, 500, 1000}$ analogous to Fig~\ref{fig:simple_sim_results}.
 We observe that the bootstrap confidence intervals contain $\muIo$ but not $\muIo^*$.
 This is expected; we are not allocating using an estimate of $d^*$, only an estimate of $d$.

-Convergence towards $\muIo \approx 0.79$ is observed clearly for both procedures and once again the convergence is slower for the \textbf{best} procedure for the same reasons outlined in Section~\ref{subsec:simulation_simple}.
-Note that the coverage illustrated here is far from $\muIo^*$, the improvement using the optimal allocation rule.
+Convergence towards $\muIo = 0.79$ is observed clearly for both procedures and once again the convergence is slower for the \textbf{best} procedure for the same reasons outlined in Section~\ref{subsec:simulation_simple}.
+Note that the coverage illustrated here is far from $\muIo^*$, the improvement using the optimal allocation rule. \citet{Kallus2017} presents a coefficient of personalization metric similar to $R^2$ where a value of 100\% represents perfect personalization and 0\% represents standard of care.
+Here, we would fall far short of the 100\%.